Have trouble booting into Windows due to strange boot errors? Here are some methods for resolving MBR issues in Windows 10 and 11.

 You may not encounter boot issues frequently, but they are more common than you think.
 When boot errors happen, everything becomes extra tricky because you cannot boot into the system.
 There are many reasons for Master Boot Record or MBR errors in Windows.
 The reasons include but are not limited to unexpected power outages, uninstalling core Windows components, altering the MBR, and more.

-If you ever find yourself with such annoying Windows boot errors, then here’s how to fix MBR errors in Windows in just a couple of steps.
+If you ever encounter such annoying Windows boot errors or failures, here is how to fix MBR errors in Windows in just a few simple steps.

-I will show both these methods.
-Follow the one that works for you and then proceed to fix Windows boot errors.
+I’ll demonstrate both of these techniques.
+Choose the best one for you, and then fix Windows boot errors.

 Without Windows Installation Media

 You can open the Command Prompt from the Windows Recovery environment.
 The advantage of this method is that you do not require Windows installation media.
 Here’s how to go about it.

 To begin, turn on your computer and continually press the “F8” or “Shift + F8” shortcut as it boots; Windows will enter recovery mode.
 The same thing will happen if you interrupt the boot process three times.

 Select the “Troubleshoot” option in the recovery environment.

 Choose “Command Prompt” here.